-Your time is precious, so we summarise the take-home messages from the scientific literature and medical community that help you to improve your clinical practice.
+Our aim is to summarize take-home messages from the scientific literature and medical community to help you to improve your clinical practice in the following:

 - When to suspect a fungal infection